brightzheng100/vi-people-counting-example/IEAM.md

 ### Remove the services

-To remove all services involded:
+To remove the services involved:

 ```sh
 # cd to the top folder